 - As with the first survey, respondents were asked to estimate the length and type (respectively) of the impact on their institutions as well as local communities.
 The March survey had opinions on this point widely spread from “less than six months” through “18-24 months.”
 By late June, nearly half of respondents fell firmly in the 18-24 months range, with most of the remainder expecting a 12-18 month recovery.
 As for the communities they serve, 21.62% of the respondents believe the economic recovery will take years.

 Brad Downs, CEO of SRM, said, “In this second survey, our goal was to assess how institutions had progressed in their thinking from the answers provided during the first survey.
 With the country still combating COVID-19, these banks and credit unions have shown a deepening and near-term focus on critical areas, such as digital.
 Not only that, they’ve also begun a longer journey toward improving their operational efficiency through the use of automation and other digital tools.”

 “Our industry and our lives have reached a point in time where everything will be reimagined as we move forward, and the ability to respond quickly will determine who thrives.
 SRM will continue to research the impacts of the pandemic on financial institutions and communities everywhere and make that information available as we navigate the future together.”

-SRM (Strategic Resource Management) has helped more than 1,000 financial institutions add $5+ billion of value to their bottom line in critical areas such as payments, digital transformation, core processing, artificial intelligence, and operational efficiency.
-SRM’s decades of experience have lowered costs, grown revenues, increased productivity, expanded customer satisfaction, and provided a competitive edge for clients in an environment of constant and accelerating change.
-Visit www.srmcorp.com for more information and follow us on LinkedIn and Twitter for timely and relevant insights.
+SRM (Strategic Resource Management) has helped 1,000+ financial institutions add more than $5 billion of value to their bottom line in areas such as payments, digital transformation, core processing, artificial intelligence, digital assets, and overall operating efficiency.
+SRM has lowered costs, created revenue opportunities, increased productivity, and provided a competitive edge for clients in an environment of constant and accelerating change.
+Visit www.srmcorp.com for more information, and follow us on LinkedIn and Twitter for timely and relevant insights